babruix/phaser-space-game/README.md

 You can build asteroids `[5]`, they are cheep and can be destroyed.
 You can request orbital mine `[6]`, be careful, it also can explode near you!

-It rains quite often here, and in the rain nobody can fly really fast.
-You can move rain by dragging cloud and dropping it to the new place.